Formal Methods for An Iterated Volunteer's Dilemma: Limitations and Future Work

-\textit{Reward Properties:} Although it's simple enough to formulate properties involving a max or min over linear combinations of rewards, PRISM doesn't support the usage of probability bounds (max/min) or inequalities ($P>=p$) for such formulas.
-Luckily in this game all rewards are of the form $c_i-e_{init}$ with each $c_i$ a player resource variable.
-Therefore this became a non-issue as we realized all reward formulas can be substituted if necessary.
+\textbf{Reward Properties:} While PRISM supports formulating properties with extremal values over linear reward combinations, it lacks support for probability bounds (max/min) or inequalities ($P \geq p$) for such formulas.
+In our implementation, all rewards take the form $c_i - r_{init}$ where $c_i$ represents player resource variables, allowing direct substitution when necessary.

-\textit{Limitations in Multi-Partition Property Analysis:} We note that PRISM's support for CSGs is in beta-testing, and additionally the final release may feature limitations to prevent `obvious' computational intractability.
-With that in mind, a challenge we faced was the inability to create more than two partitions for properties i.e maximizing sum of player reward.
-Of course we are still allowed to feature more than two players in a property.
-But ultimately we lack the capability to fully analyze this game when each player is in a different coalition, and thus we work around this by extracting as much as we can from 1/2-coalition properties.

-\textit{Strategy Graphs:} Perhaps the most interesting analysis involves the strategy graphs generated for specific properties.
-Because our state space grows exponentially due to the mechanisms involving game-play, this is exceedingly difficult.
-For instance, we can look at a strategy graph for one round over three players and the strategy synthesis is easy to conceptualize (Fig. \ref{fig:strat}).
-As the game progresses, it becomes computational taxing to conduct value iteration with an exploding state space.